 When first starting out with baby sign language, you will want to do just a few signs that you repeat over and over.
 Once your baby learns these first few signs you can expand your repertoire.
 You want to start out with signs that you can use frequently and that represent something compelling to your baby.

 A – Friends & Family Signs

 Signs referring to important people in your baby’s life are early favorites.
-Not only will your baby love signing them, adults love teaching baby their sign – so you will get a lot of help from dads and older children here.
+Not only will your baby love signing them, adults love teaching baby their sign – so you will get help from your partner, siblings, and relatives.

 B – Food

 Babies love to eat, so start with some signs associated with favorite foods.
 Learning these signs is very useful, letting baby signal that they are hungry in a constructive way without fussing.

 You can also select starter signs associated with one of your baby’s favorite things or notable sensations.
 If a child has a favorite toy, such as a rubber duck or teddy bear.
 A child that enjoys story time would enjoy learning book.
 Diaper is also very useful for babies that dislike having a soiled diaper and want a way to communicate when they need a change.
 Finally, happy is a great celebratory sign that you can do with your baby after you have had a good giggle together.

 If you found this information useful, check out our award winning baby sign language kit.
 It includes more than 600 signs, covers advanced teaching methods for faster results, and has fun teaching aids like flash cards.